Specialty Pharmaceutical Company · Life Sciences · Philadelphia, PA · 14 weeks

 Outcome

 We cut adverse event processing from 18 days to 4 hours for standard reports and 6 hours for serious cases.
-This overhaul pushed on-time submission compliance to 100% within three months.
-Automating data handling freed up 62% of the pharmacovigilance team’s time, shifting their focus from routine processing to signal detection.
+This overhaul pushed on-time submission compliance to full within three months.
+Automating data handling freed up the equivalent of five of the eight specialists’ time, shifting their focus from routine processing to signal detection.

 Results